Trump's task: Resetting campaign that GOP fears is slipping

 But national polls have shown Biden with a significant lead.
 And while the margins in the battleground states are smaller, Trump has faced stubborn deficits in most of the states that will decide the election.

 Sen. Ted Cruz, R-Texas, said Friday if that people are depressed and upset on Election Day, “I think we could lose the White House and both houses of Congress, that it could be a bloodbath of Watergate proportions.”
-In November 1974, the first congressional election after the Watergate scandal drove Republican President Richard Nixon from office, Democrats added significantly to their majorities in both houses.
-They took back the White House in 1976 and added still more seats in Congress.
+In the two national elections after Republican President Richard Nixon resigned in 1974, Democrats significantly increased their congressional majorities and took back the White House.

-Trump’s campaign worries that it is losing support among suburban voters, women and older voters.
-The loss of older voters would be especially concerning in states like Florida and Arizona, where aides felt pre-debate Trump had pulled even with or slightly ahead Biden in part due to his improved standing with Latino voters.

 Advisers privately concede that Trump, who has not moderated his tone on the virus after getting sick, has little chance of victory without Florida, which will be the site of his first post-diagnosis rally on Monday.
 And a loss in Arizona would require Trump to hold onto Pennsylvania.